smrazgs/testing/xsd20130624/SchematronRuleSummary.md

 **Test:** /conf/metadata-base-instance/language

 1. /req/metadata-base-instance/language: If the language of the metadata content is not the defined default value (English, see Clause 8.3), then a value must be provided for defaultLocale language property consistent with the language content of the metadata instance.
+There is no way to test with Schematron.

 **Test:** /conf/metadata-base-instance/character-encoding

 1. /req/metadata-base-instance/character-encoding
 If the character encoding of the metadata content is not the defined default value (UTF-8, see Clause 8.3), then a value must be provided for defaultLocale characterEncoding property consistent with the character encoding of the metadata instance.
+There is no way to test with schematron.

 **Test:** /conf/metadata-base-instance/metadata-scope-name